shaffert20/csc322/activity3README.md

 it looks the exact same as the other but its just much darker.
 This is the effect of reducing light power.
 Checkpoint 2.4: The light scaled by .5 makes the rendered image much brighter.
 This is because it puts the light a lot closer therefore lighting up the sphere and plane much more than in the rerendered 1.5
+Checkpoint 2.6: The area light rendering and the rerendered image in 1.5 actually look really similar.
+It appears the image with the area light might be a little bit brighter simply because its much bigger but they look about the same to the naked eye.
+Checkpoint 4: The materials for the plane and the sphere were changed in every image rendered.
+In the first image the sphere is metallical and because of this reflects light off of the background so we can see part of the background image on the sphere.
+In the second image the plane is more metallic but it is also red.
+For this reason it reflects images off of the background but with a red tint.
+In the final image, both objects are fairly rough and don't reflect much light off their surface.